 1- Supporting and operating the linking networks, electronic systems, Government Data Center, Government Contact Center, other technological infrastructure and information shared services of government entities.

 2- Supporting and operating information systems operations, electronic portals, common databases and applications and maintaining the performance level of operations.

 3- Legalizing the use of systems and software through government framework agreements.

 4- Ensuring the protection of the technological infrastructure for e-government programs of any breakthroughs, in coordination with the administrative units and the concerned parties.Organizational Structure of the Information Technology Sector

 As illustrated below, you can view the names of the concerned executives in the Information Technology sector, including:

 - Ms. Mashael Ali Al Hammadi: Acting Assistant Undersecretary of Information Technology

-- Ms. Aljazay Saleh Al Sulaiti: Acting Director of E-Government Programs & Standards and E-Government Portal Department
+- Ms. Aljazay Saleh Al Sulaiti: Director of E-Government Programs & Standards and Acting Director of E-Government Portal Department

 - Ms. Salha Hamad Al Muhannadi: In-Charge of Government Infrastructure Operation Department